kojix2/ruby-alglib/README.md

 - Creating namespaces under Alglib. (e.g. Alglib::Statistics)
 - Trying to implement all functions even if you do not plan to use them.
 - Adding features that will require frequent maintenance.
-- Impose the above policy on forked repositories.
+- Enforcing the above policies on forked repos.

 ## License

-- ruby-arglib itself is distributed under the **MIT** license.
+- ruby-alglib itself is distributed under the **MIT** license.
 - However, [ALGLIB Free Edition](https://www.alglib.net/download.php) is under the **GPL** or Personal/Academic license.
 - Please read [FAQ](https://www.alglib.net/faq.php) carefully before you use ALGLIB to understand what is allowed in the free version.
 - Theoretically, ruby-alglib should work with the commercial version.
 That is why it is MIT.
 But we have not verified this.